Project Planning

 Our expertise includes inherent challenges, pitfalls, and optimization guidelines that are not always obvious - this technical information, and years of experience seeing common challenges across projects, often makes the difference between a good idea and a successful experiment.
 Continued engagement will also ensure that a project has access to cutting-edge tools and methodologies we develop far in advance of publication.

-GPP maintains a collection of pooled CRISPR libraries across modalities - knockout, activation, and inhibition - as well as a human open reading frame (ORF) library:
+GPP maintains a collection of pooled CRISPR libraries across modalities - knockout, activation, and interference - as well as a human open reading frame (ORF) library:

 - Selecting a Genome-Wide Library